-“We’re beginning to see a change in sentiment,” says David Winters, CEO of Wintergreen Advisors in Milwaukee, WI, and manager of the Renaissance Global Markets Fund.
+“We’re beginning to see a change in sentiment,” says David Winters, CEO of Wintergreen Advisors in Milwaukee, WI.

 He adds that for the first time in years, people are letting go of the fear and caution they exercised during the recession.

 Indeed, recent Franklin Templeton data suggests sentiment is at its most positive since the market meltdown of 2008.

 Though the shift to equities will take time, says Winters, the improving U.S. real estate market has helped boost optimism and fiscal cliff fears are behind us.
 The only problem is the political landscape in America will continue to cause uncertainty.

 One positive sign in Canada is investors—who tend to have a strong home bias—are now looking beyond our borders.
 Winters advocates for global investing since Canada represents only 4% of global market capitalization.